 - Wine description with origin and interesting history

-I then double-checked my wine selections by googling them for reviews.
+I then double-checked my wine selections and googled each bottle for customer reviews.
 For the 2015 Rogue Admirals Cabernet Sauvignon I saw that it got an impressive 3.7 star review.
 One of the “red blends” that was recommended didn’t get a great review, so I easy substituted it.

-If you do want to make a substitution, just click on any bottle and choose from a wide variety of replacements that are sortable by several filters including price.
+If you want to make a substitution, just click on any wine bottle and choose from a wide variety of replacements that are sortable by several filters including price.

 Tip: Want even better wines?
 You can click “upgrade” and your wine bottles will come from the more expensive, highly-rated “Winc Select” selections.
 You can switch back and forth any time.